 Harmonization recommendations -- Identify common metrics to harmonize the results of RESNET’s Home Energy Rating System and the Department of Energy’s Home Energy Score.
 Develop definitions of common elements for an asset based, market-facing home energy label.
 Explore using a single modeling software platform (such as EnergyPlus) to align HERS and HEScores.

 Policy toolkit -- Develop and distribute model polices and examples of legislation and governance frameworks that encourage the voluntary use of residential energy data.
+Click here to download the completed EMPRESS Final Report.

 Dissemination of best practices findings at a variety of events in 2018.

-EMPRESS Team Members will be or have been at the following events:
+EMPRESS Team Members attended the following events:

 - NASEO Energy Policy Outlook Conference.
 February 7-10, 2017.
 Washington, DC.